aditiyax/SPL-Staking-Program/README.md

-# 🪙 SPL Token Staking Program
+#  SPL Token Staking Program

-Welcome to the SPL Token Staking Program!
+A SPL Token Staking Program!
 This is a staking smart contract built on the Solana blockchain using the Anchor framework.
-Stake your SPL tokens and earn rewards—simple and efficient.

 ## 🚀 Getting Started